byangiewang/angie.wang/_posts/2017-10-20-gun-fistfight.md

 ---
 order: 7
-title: "'He brought a gun to a fistfight': How a Brooklyn homicide tore apart families"
+title: "'He brought a gun to a fistfight:' How a Brooklyn homicide tore apart families"
 authors:
     - Angie Wang
 categories: